christian-bick/uplink-slack/README.md

 ### OAuth & Permissions

-You might need to install the app on your workspace before having access to these options.
+Note: Before continuing, you might need to install the app on your development workspace before gaining access to the oauth configuration options.

-Redirect URLs:
+Configure *Redirect URLs*:

 ```
 https://[your-tunnel-endpoint]/oauth/
 ```

-Scopes:
+Add the following *Permission Scopes*:

 ```
 groups:read